projectbarbel/barbelhisto-core/README.md

 |----------------------------------------|---------------|----------------|--------|---------------------|---------------------------------------------|---------------------|---------------------------------------------|-------------------------------|
 |226ab05c-7c2d-4746-8861-18dc85a0188e    |2019-02-15     |999999999-12-31 |ACTIVE  |SYSTEM               |2019-02-15T08:46:56.495+01:00[Europe/Berlin] |NOBODY               |2199-12-31T23:59:00Z                         |EffectivePeriod [from=2019-02- |
 ```
+You can change the pretty printer and write your own.
+Look into `TableJournalPrettyPrinter` to see how to write an individual printer.
+You can register that printer with `BarbelHistoBuilder`.
 ## Store and retrieve two versions
 So far you know how to store POJOs to `BarbelHisto`.
 The real power of `BarbelHisto` is, however, to store changes to your `Employee` that become effective in the future (or became effective in the past).
 Here is how that works.
 Let's retrieve our current employee version again.